sitasp/CodeSync/README.md

-# LeetSync Chrome Extension
+# CodeSync Chrome Extension

-LeetSync is a Chrome extension that enables you to sync your LeetCode problem submissions with a selected GitHub repository.
+CodeSync is a Chrome extension that enables you to sync your LeetCode problem submissions with a selected GitHub repository.
 With this extension, you can easily track your coding progress and share your solutions with others on GitHub.

 ## Table of Contents